 A carrier oil, also known as base oil or vegetable oil, "is used to dilute essential oils and absolutes before they are applied to the skin in massage and aromatherapy.
 They are so named because they carry the essential oil onto the skin.
 Carrier oils do not contain a concentrated aroma, unlike essential oils, though some, such as olive, have a mild distinctive smell.
 Neither do they evaporate like essential oils, which are more volatile".

+Carrier oils should be used while using essential oils internally, so that there is proper dilution and to help maintain the potency of these volatile substances.
 It is important to have carrier oils on hand and to understand the benefits and uses of each of these oils before beginning to use essential oils in the kitchen.

 This post will explore five carrier oils that can be used safely in the cooking process to help maintain the integrity of essential oils during the cooking process.
 A description, the benefits as well as specific directions for use will be explored for each carrier oil.